 Photographer Juan Esteves, besides being patient and perfectionist, has another fundamental virtue for a professional in the area: he is persistent.
-For more than 20 years, it has followed those who made the history of modern art and those who make the contemporary to put together its book Presença/ Presence (Fundação Stickel / Editora Terceiro Nome, 2006), which will be released on the 7th.
+For more than 20 years, he has followed those who made the history of Modern Art and those who make the Contemporary to put together its book Presença/ Presence (Fundação Stickel / Editora Terceiro Nome, 2006), which will be released on the 7th.
 The result is more than a compendium of known names of painters, sculptors, designers, engravers, photographers, architects and multimedia artists.
-It is a precious record of those who are gone and of those who are still on the circuit feeding biennials, museums and the walls of collectors.
+It is a precious record of those who are gone and of those who are still on the circuit feeding Biennials, Museums and the walls of collectors.

 Some of these names were chosen consciously.
-Others, chance took charge of putting in front of the Esteves camera in the long years dedicated to daily journalism.
-From the modernist painter Cícero Dias, who died three years ago, to the multimedia artist Luiz Martins, 35, are 138 names on a list that covers practically all the main movements and schools that emerged after the Art Week of 22. -expressionists are in the volume funded by the Stickel Foundation, whose oldest image dates back to 1985 and shows the architect Lina Bo Bardi, the woman who designed the Museum of Art of São Paulo (MASP) in Santos, on a visit to the city center.
+Others, chance took charge of putting in front of Esteves’ camera during long years dedicated to daily journalism.
+From Modernist painter Cícero Dias, who died three years ago, to multimedia artist Luiz Martins, 35, are 138 names on a list that covers practically all main movements and schools that emerged after the Art Week of 22. -expressionists are in the volume funded by the Stickel Foundation, whose oldest image dates back to 1985 and shows the architect Lina Bo Bardi, the woman who designed the Museum of Art of São Paulo (MASP) in Santos, on a visit to the city center.

-Thus, the best photos of the book capture veterans at crucial moments in their existential experience, such as the epilogue of the life of the painter from Rio Grande do Sul Iberê Camargo (1914-1994), photographed next to his wife in his last exhibition at Galeria Camargo Vilaça, before die.
-Another dramatic image is that of the Polish sculptor Frans Krajcberg, 85, a paladino defender of the environment that brings to the face the suffering of those who went through the war in Europe and came to the New World to see it destroyed by fires.
+Thus, the best photos of the book capture veterans at crucial moments in their existential experience, such as the epilogue of the life of the painter from Rio Grande do Sul Iberê Camargo (1914-1994), photographed next to his wife in his last exhibition at Galeria Camargo Vilaça, before he died.
+Another dramatic image is that of the Polish sculptor Frans Krajcberg, 85, a paladino defender of the environment that brings to his face the suffering of those who went through war in Europe and came to the New World to see it destroyed by fires.